 410 Anderson Hall

 Jesse Piersol is an adjunct instructor in the Department of Communication Studies, where she teaches Business and Professional Speech Communication (SPK230).
-In addition to all things rhetorically relevant, her primary interest is independent filmmaking, from concept to completion.
-She debuted her first short film, Clean Getaway, in West Chester last April, at a release gala to benefit the Chester County Hero Fund.
-Her team, 16 Lloyd Productions, recently won the Best Costumes award at the 2013 Philadelphia 48 Hour Film Project, with their thriller/suspense short film, The Devil's Substitute.
-Other pending projects include Stud, a short film targeted for premier at the 2014 West Chester Film Festival, and a documentary about the 2013 Single Speed World Championships being held in Philadelphia in December.
+She is also the founder of 16 Lloyd Productions, LLC, a new venture focused on creating independent film with a local focus, and ancillary projects such as "Fun & Film Weekends."
+She debuted her first short film, Clean Getaway, in April 2013, at a release gala to benefit the Chester County Hero Fund.
+Her team won the Best Costumes award at the 2013 Philadelphia 48 Hour Film Project, with their thriller/suspense short film, The Devil's Substitute.
+Other projects include Stud, an original short film about an aging professional sperm donor, and a documentary about the 2013 Single Speed World Championships held in Philadelphia.

 At WCU, she has also taught Public Speaking (SPK208).
 Before WCU, she enjoyed a 6-year tenure at the University of Phoenix, where she taught Business Literature, Conflict Resolution, and Teambuilding courses.
 Prior to coming to WCU, she worked as a senior technical writer and project lead at SunGard Higher Education (now Ellucian).

 She is a contributing editor for The WC Press magazine.
 You can follow her on Twitter: @16LloydProd.